ifrh/Ostfalia-Proforma-Praktomat/README.md

 to be used as a grading backend in learning management systems.

 The ProFormA format for tasks is 2.0 and 2.0.1 with some limitations.
-The ProFormA format for HTTP requests is 2.0.
+The ProFormA format for HTTP request and response is 2.0 and 2.1.

 The code is currently only used as a 'docker composition'.
 So the installation manual for a plain Linux server is not up-to-date,